Unified Communication Compression Beyond Global Error Bounds for Distributed Nonconvex Optimization: Problem Formulation

 \begin{assumption} A lower bound $f_{\text{low}}$ of the optimal value $f^\ast$ is known, where $f_{\text{low}}\le f^\ast$. \end{assumption} \begin{remark} Assumption~\ref{nonconvex:ass:known_lowerbound} is easily satisfied in a wide range of applications.
 For instance, most machine learning loss functions (e.g., squared, logistic, and hinge losses) are nonnegative, so one can simply take $f_{\mathrm{low}}=0$.
 Similarly, in engineering and control applications, cost functions are frequently quadratic, which admit an explicit lower bound.
 More generally, even if the cost function can take negative values, a non-tight but valid lower bound is sufficient.
 Assumption~\ref{nonconvex:ass:known_lowerbound} is introduced only for the locally-bounded case to derive explicit theoretical choices of the algorithm parameters.
 Without this assumption, the main convergence results (Theorems~\ref{nonconvex:thm-R1} and~\ref{nonconvex:cor-R1} in Section~\ref{zerosg:sec-analysis}) can still be established, albeit without explicit parameter specifications.
 In practice, however, the algorithm can be implemented without knowledge of $f_{\mathrm{low}}$ by tuning the parameters empirically. \end{remark}

 \begin{assumption} The global cost function $f$ satisfies the Polyak--\L{}ojasiewicz (P--L) condition with constant $\nu>0$, i.e.,

 \end{assumption}

 \begin{remark} The P--L condition relaxes strong convexity and does not imply convexity.
-Moreover, a broad class of nonconvex problems is known to satisfy the P--L condition, notably the loss functions of wide neural networks~(\citealp{liu2022loss}). \end{remark}
+Moreover, a broad class of nonconvex problems is known to satisfy the P--L condition, notably the loss functions of wide neural networks~\cite{liu2022loss}. \end{remark}

-Since Assumptions~\ref{ass:lcoal} and~\ref{ass:global} capture the general local and global compressors, respectively, together they form the most general compressor family in the distributed optimization literature.
-Let us consider solving the distributed optimization problem~\eqref{prob} with the locally- and globally-bounded compressors to reduce communication costs.
+Since Definitions~\ref{ass:lcoal} and~\ref{ass:global} capture the general local and global compressors, respectively, together they form the most general compressor family in the distributed optimization literature.
+Let us solve the distributed optimization problem~\eqref{prob} with the locally- and globally-bounded compressors to reduce communication costs.
 While existing works typically treat local and global cases separately, we provide a unified framework and develop a single algorithm that applies to both.